2022 Team Reports

 Team Philosophy

 Pete Carroll is the oldest head coach in the NFL and calling him old-school would be an understatement.
 While the rest of the league is leaning more and more toward the pass, Carroll's heart is always with the power running game.
 His teams made concessions in recent seasons giving superstar quarterback Russell Wilson opportunities to run the offense as he saw fit, but with Wilson in Denver and either Geno Smith or Drew Lock the likely starter, the Seahawks seem poised to return to their power running roots.
-A second-round draft pick spent on running back Ken Walker III (despite plenty of other needs on the roster) only reinforces the point.
+A second-round draft pick spent on running back Ken Walker (despite plenty of other needs on the roster) only reinforces the point.

 Quarterbacks